-Microsoft and Windows are trademarks of the Microsoft Corporation in the United States and other countries.
+UNIX is a registered trademark of The Open Group in the United States and other countries..

-UNIX is a registered trademark of The Open Group in the United States and other countries.
+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.

-Other company, product, or service names may be the trademarks or service marks of others.
+Other company, product, or service names may be trademarks or service marks of others.